ThisNetWorks/iVidCapPro/README.md

 * You can download the Xcode project from the [Releases Page](https://github.com/ThisNetWorks/iVidCapPro/releases/latest)

-* Alternativally clone the project from github, make some improvements, and put in a pull request!
+* Alternativally clone or fork the project from github, make some improvements, and put in a pull request!

    The [iVidCapProUnityProject](https://github.com/ThisNetWorks/iVidCapPro/tree/master/XcodeLibraryProject) folder contains all the C# Unity code you need to get the plugin running, and the binary for v1.7.